aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

 The coin standard can be used to create a token with an emphasis on simplicity and performance and with minimal metadata.
-The coin module remains a part of the Aptos core framework and be used for currencies, for example the gas currency, thereby enhancing the core functionality of the Aptos framework.
+The coin module remains a part of the Aptos core framework and can be used for currencies, for example the gas currency, thereby enhancing the core functionality of the Aptos framework.
 See Aptos Coin \>

 Aptos Token - The token.move Move module, on the other hand: